gbbns/gbbns.github.io/_posts/2016-02-19-motivation.md

 ---
 **Motivation.**

 When it's **not** there, life is tough, **everything** is a struggle, things you once enjoyed start to become a chore.

-Sound familiar?
+Sound familiar to anyone?

 Several years ago, I hit this very problem, and it's taken until now for me to properly speak up about it.